blazium-engine/blazium-docs/tutorials/xr/openxr_composition_layers.rst

 .. note::
-    As not all XR runtimes support all composition layer types, Godot implements a fallback solution where we render the viewport as part of the normal scene but with the aforementioned quality limitations.
+    As not all XR runtimes support all composition layer types, Blazium implements a fallback solution where we render the viewport as part of the normal scene but with the aforementioned quality limitations.